alxgrk/raspberry_livestream/README.md

-# Streaming live video from a webcam over RTMP using a Raspberry Pi and Nginx
+# Streaming live video from a webcam over RTMP using a Raspberry Pi, Nginx and Basic auth

 ## Disclaimer